-BI 421 SCIENTIFIC CRITIQUE (formerly BI 317)
+BI 421 SCIENTIFIC CRITIQUE

 A critical study of primary and secondary scientific literature and how that literature is constructed and reviewed for publication.
 Emphasis is on development of critiquing techniques and the writing skills needed for publication in peer reviewed journals.
-(SATISFIES CAPSTONE REQUIREMENT) Prerequisites: BI-101-102, BI 202, CH 221-222.
+(SATISFIES CAPSTONE REQUIREMENT) Prerequisites: BI-101-102, BI 202, CH 222.

-BI 423 VIROLOGY (formerly BI 319)
+BI 423 VIROLOGY

 Structure and biology of the viruses of eukaryotes and prokaryotes.
 Emphasis on the interaction between viral genetic systems and the host cell environment and defense systems.
-(SATISFIES CAPSTONE REQUIREMENT) Prerequisites: BI 101-102, BI 202, BI 211 or consent of Instructor.
+(SATISFIES CAPSTONE REQUIREMENT) Prerequisites: BI 101-102, BI 202, BI 211.

-BI 431 CLINICAL YEAR IN MEDICAL TECHNOLOGY BI 450 CLINICAL YEAR IN MEDICAL TECHNOLOGY
+BI 431 CLINICAL YEAR IN MEDICAL TECHNOLOGY